Set Up Your Sentry Account

 Sentry has built-in SCM integrations with:

-If you're using a different SCM provider or don't want Sentry to connect to your repository, check out our Releases documentation to learn how you can still enable most of these features (#1 - #3) by telling Sentry about your commit metadata.
+If you're using a different SCM provider or don't want Sentry to connect to your repository, check out our Releases documentation to learn how you can still associate commits with your release.

 For a list of all supported integrations, check out out our full Integrations documentation.